Italy's Treasury under siege over Monte dei Paschi deal

-ROME, Aug 2 (Reuters) - Italy’s Treasury is under fire from ruling parties seeking guarantees for Monte dei Paschi’s employees and Siena’s local economy, after the ministry entered exclusive talks to sell the ailing Tuscan bank to UniCredit.
+ROME (Reuters) -Italy’s Treasury is under fire from ruling parties seeking guarantees for Monte dei Paschi’s employees and Siena’s local economy, after the ministry entered exclusive talks to sell the ailing Tuscan bank to UniCredit.

 Italy owns 64% of Monte dei Paschi (MPS), after a 5.4 billion euro ($6.4 billion) 2017 bailout.
 It has committed to returning the world’s oldest bank to private hands by mid-2022, but its capital needs of 2.5 billion euros have made finding a solution more urgent.